 - stress tolerance;

 - creative thinking;

-Because testing is closely related to development, the specialist needs to maintain constant communication with others involved in the project.
+Because software testing itself is closely related to development, the specialist needs to maintain constant communication with others involved in the project.
 It is also important to handle critical or conflict situations quickly and without excessive emotion.
 This affects the atmosphere within the team and, therefore, the overall efficiency and productivity.

 When choosing a QA Engineer, pay attention to their experience in your niche.
 If they have worked on projects in a similar industry, they will get up to speed more quickly and perform their direct duties immediately.
 This will save time and money, speed up project development, and reduce the risk of problems.